Skip to content

 Worked Example: Linear Regulator Dissipating 5 W

-Let's say you're using a TO-220 linear regulator dropping 12 V to 5 V at 700 mA.
-The power dissipation is:
+Let's walk through a real example.
+Say you're using a TO-220 linear regulator to drop 12 V down to 5 V at 700 mA.
+First, calculate the power dissipation:

 PD=(12V5V)×0.7A=4.9W5WP_D = (12\,\text{V} - 5\,\text{V}) \times 0.7\,\text{A} = 4.9\,\text{W} \approx 5\,\text{W}